Maxi2022gt/Maxi2022gt/README.md

-# hello.

-So, im just a user that has yt.

-what i want to learn:

-C#

-Godot

-what im learning:

-HTML and CSS and JS

-C++

-done learning:

-None

-stats i dont know aaaaaaaaaadsfwaefsrchda
+# i don't have anything to say to be honest.

+have some stats

 [![Max's stats](https://github-readme-stats.vercel.app/api?username=Maxi2022gt&theme=aura_dark)](https://github.com/anuraghazra/github-readme-stats)